ldaniels528/trifecta/README.md

 ### Trifecta CLI

-Trifecta CLI (Command Line Interface) is a REPL tool that simplifies inspecting Kafka messages, Zookeeper data, and optionally Elastic Search documents, MongoDB documents and Storm topologies via simple UNIX-like commands (or <a href="#kafka-search-by-query">SQL-like queries</a>).
+Trifecta CLI (Command Line Interface) is a REPL tool that simplifies inspecting Kafka messages, Zookeeper data, and optionally Elastic Search documents and MongoDB documents via simple UNIX-like commands (or <a href="#kafka-search-by-query">SQL-like queries</a>).

 <a name="core-module"></a>